 Top 5 Reasons To Skip Alcohol for Sperm Health

 It’s common knowledge that mothers need to avoid alcohol before and during pregnancy.
 It causes significant developmental defects and low birth weight.
-However, anyone hardly talks about the alcohol consumption of an expectant father.
+However, anyone hardly talks about the alcohol consumption of a potential father.

-This notion may be less popular because the baby is not directly affected by alcohol levels of the father’s blood, but it does matter.
-Alcohol and sperm health are interlinked, and fathers should be mindful of their alcohol intake during preconception periods.
+This notion may be less obvious because the baby is not directly affected by alcohol levels of the father’s blood, but it may matter.
+Alcohol and sperm health are interlinked, and potential fathers should be mindful of their alcohol intake during preconception periods.

 This article explains the effects of alcohol on male reproductive health and sperm parameters.